Raphael Patai: Education

-Raphael Patai studied at rabbinical seminaries in and at the University of Budapest and the University of Breslau, from which he received a doctorate in Semitic languages and Oriental history.
+Raphael Patai studied at rabbinical seminaries in and at the University of Budapest and the University of Breslau, from which he received a PhD in Semitic languages and Oriental history.
 He moved to Palestine in 1933, where his parents joined him in 1939, after he received the first doctorate awarded by the Hebrew University of Jerusalem, in 1936.
 He returned briefly to Budapest, where he completed his ordination at the Budapest Rabbinical Seminary.

 Career

 During the late 1930s and early 1940s Patai taught at the Hebrew University and served as the secretary of the Haifa Technion.
 He founded the Palestine Institute of Folklore and Ethnology in 1944, serving as its director of research for four years.
 He also served as scientific director of a Jewish folklore studies program for the Beit Ha'Am public cultural program in Jerusalem.

 In 1947 Patai went to New York with a fellowship from the Viking Fund for Anthropological Research (later renamed the Wenner-Gren Foundation for Anthropological Research); he also studied the Jews of Mexico.
 Patai settled in the United States, becoming a naturalized citizen in 1952.
 He held visiting professorships at a number of the country's most prestigious colleges, including Columbia, the University of Pennsylvania, New York University, Princeton, and Ohio State.
 He held full professorships of anthropology at Dropsie College from 1948 to 1957 and Fairleigh Dickinson University.
 In 1952 he was asked by the United Nations to direct a research project on Syria, Lebanon and Jordan for the Human Relations Area Files.

 Patai's work was wide-ranging but focused primarily on the cultural development of the ancient Hebrews and Israelites, on Jewish history and culture, and on the anthropology of the Middle East generally.
 He was the author of hundreds of scholarly articles and several dozen books, including three autobiographical volumes.
 In 1985 he was a contributor to an exhibit at the Museum of New Mexico.